 Coconut oil or butter

-Pumpkin spices – or see the recipe card note for the blend of spices you can use to replace store-bought pumpkin spices
+Pumpkin spices – or see the recipe card notes for the blend of spices you can use to replace store-bought pumpkin spices

 Keto bread loaf are thick and dense.
-Consequently they require precision and patience to achieve the best texture.
-Those are my tips to succeed any time:
+Therefore, they require precision and patience to achieve the best texture.
+Check out my tips below to succeed any time:

 Measure the ingredients with precision – you can make the recipe using cups or grams/oz.
 If you are using cups, make sure you slightly pack flours in the cup and level the top to remove excess.
-In fact, keto bread use high fiber flours that are 4 times more liquid absorbent than regular flour.
-As a result, if you miss some of flour, the bread will stay too wet.
-Or if you add too much flour the bread can be very dry.
-That is why precision is the key of success
+In fact, keto breads use high fiber flours that are 4 times more liquid absorbent than regular flour.
+As a result, if you miss some of flour, the bread will remain too wet.
+Or if you add too much flour, the bread can be very dry.
+That’s why precision is key.

-Temperature of the ingredients – it is crucial to use ingredients at room temperature.
-For example, cold eggs solidify melted coconut oil creating oil lumps.
+Temperature of the ingredients – it’s crucial to use ingredients at room temperature.
+For example, cold eggs solidify melted coconut oil ,creating oil lumps.

-Add a piece of foil on top of the pan – as for any large bread loaf, it is recommended that you add a layer of foil on top of the bread after 20 minutes.
-This will prevent the top of the bread to burn and the bread will cook perfectly in the center.
+Add a piece of foil on top of the pan – as for any large bread loaf, it’s recommended that you add a layer of foil on top of the bread after 20 minutes.
+This will prevent the top of the bread from burning and the bread will cook perfectly in the center.

-I recommend canned pumpkin puree for best result.
+I recommend canned pumpkin puree for best results.
 However, you can use your homemade pumpkin puree in this keto pumpkin bread recipe.
 If so, make sure that your pumpkin puree is not watery.
-This happen if you boil the pumpkin instead of steaming.
+This happens if you boil the pumpkin instead of steaming it.

 More low carb bread loaf recipe

-I have got a large range of delicious sweet keto bred loaf to try on the blog.
+I have got a large range of delicious sweet keto bread loaf to try on the blog.
 My favorite are: